-Sadly, approvals have been known to cause delays and lower efficiency.
+Sadly, manual approvals have been known to cause delays and lower efficiency.
 They are manual even in the best of organizations even today!
-Automating them would help to a large extent but only a few companies are taking these steps.
+Automating them would help to a large extent, but only a few companies are taking these steps.
 That’s probably because there’s some doubt about the benefits of automation and because organizations like sticking to old methods.

 It is imperative to record every step involved in the entire approval process.
 This makes it easy to track and locate discrepancies.
 Understanding where the process is stuck and eliminating bottlenecks is also easier if there’s a record.

 Without due dates, approvals can take forever.
-Projects will then start late and invoices won’t be paid on time.
+Projects will then start late, and invoices won’t be paid on time.
 This is why it is a must to have deadlines for approvals at every step.

 Also read: Digital Transformation in HR